 - This holiday is available for solo travellers; a supplement will be charged as accommodation and luggage transfer costs are not shared (we never mix and match – solo travellers will be accommodated in single rooms)

-- Optional extra days after Day 2 – Monte Finestra, and Day 6 – Ravello, Amalfi and Atrani
+- Optional extra day after Day 6 – Ravello, Amalfi and Atrani

 - Extra nights